 If you’re traveling to Boise last minute, you want to ensure you have lodging ahead of time!
-Below are some of our top picks in town!
+Below are some of my top picks in town!

-2. Boise White Water Guest House (a little ‘zen’ in Boise!)
+- Boise White Water Guest House (a little ‘zen’ in Boise)

 🚗 Looking for the best way to get around Boise (and nearby)?
 Click here to check rental car rates for Idaho!

-If you want a comprehensive guide to the city, look no further.
-We have compiled a list of all the best things to do in Boise in winter.
-Let us know your winter in Boise tips in the comments.
+If you want a comprehensive guide to the city, look no further!
+I have compiled a list of all the best things to do in Boise in winter.
+Let me know your Boise winter tips in the comments.
 Thanks!

 Average Winter Temperatures in Boise